Forest officials restricting dispersed camping around Jackson Hole - RV Travel

-With campground sites becoming more scarce and more people living in RVs some forest officials in Jackson Hole, Wyoming, say that impact on the forest from too many people camping has been increasingly problematic in recent years, and as a result, announced new camping restrictions in response to overcrowding reports Buckrail.
+With campground sites becoming more scarce and more people living in RVs, some forest officials in Jackson Hole, Wyoming, say that impact on the forest from too many people camping has been increasingly problematic in recent years, and as a result, announced new camping restrictions in response to overcrowding, reports Buckrail.

 District Rangers Mary Moore and Todd Stiles have decided to implement a new system for dispersed camping that requires vehicles to park in marked designated sites in some areas of the Bridger-Teton National Forest.
 The areas covered in this decision on the Jackson and Blackrock Ranger Districts include Spread Creek/Toppings Lake drainages, Shadow Mountain, lower Gros Ventre drainage, and the Curtis Canyon/lower Flat Creek drainage.